Steinert's front entrance always seems especially inviting...and promising.

 The 'Babylon Light Blue' Verbena (Verbena hybrid 'Babylon Light Blue' is another early-blooming, mildew-resistant Verbena that provides color right up until frost.
 Vigorous and easy to grow, it likes full sun and fertile soil and can grow to 9 inches tall with a spread of 24 inches.

-As the above Verbena indicate, Steinert's offers a remarkable selection of bedding plants.
-Many are as distinctive as this white Bacopa hybrid, the Abunda series 'Ghost'.
-Thanks to its delicate appearance and its beautiful trailing habit, Bacopa is superb as an ingredient in hanging baskets or mixed containers.
-Among its virtues: it blooms profusely and all season long.
+As the above Verbenas suggest, Steinert's offers a remarkable range of bedding plants.
+Among the most distinctive is this white Bacopa variety, a hybrid from the the Abunda series 'Ghost'.
+Its delicacy and lovely trailing habit make it superb as a complement plant in hanging baskets or mixed containers.
+It blooms profusely and all season long.